 - 6,000 Hyatt Gold Passport points

 My out-of-pocket cost was around $400, which consisted mostly of cab and bus fares, tips, and the occasional meal or expense that I couldn’t pay with a credit card.
 This was mostly in Calais, where taxis didn’t accepted credit cards and I needed cash for some incidentals and the daily 2 Euro roundtrip bus fare.
 Along the way, I also took some Uber rides, which I off-set with miles from my Discover It Miles Card.

 For travel purchases over $100, I used miles from three different Barclay Arrival Plus World Elite Mastercards.
 I have my own card and I’m an authorized user on my dad and brother’s accounts.
 I’m regularly generating miles across all three cards, which I used to cover hotel stays and award taxes.
 I don’t like to wipe out a single account balance, so it was preferable for me to pull miles from all three Arrival accounts and still maintain decent balances across the board.

 I probably could have saved more cash and miles if I had booked this trip in advance, but I think I did pretty well considering the time crunch and the fact that I was able to keep my travel plans flexible and make some big changes in the beginning (i.e. abandoning Thessaloniki and heading to Calais instead).
 It was a slightly stressful trip in the beginning and I thought of throwing in the towel, but I’m really glad I stuck it out.

 It wasn’t all work.
 I got to visit my cousins in London after not seeing them for six years, took a scenic train ride through the French countryside, had fun exploring Calais, and met some really great people.
 The disappointing part of the trip was finding out a few days after returning home that the police had raided the Calais Jungle camp, shut down all the businesses, confiscated the merchandise, and arrested the owners.
-The raid included the Jungle Books Kids Restaurant, which is where unaccompanied minors were served hot meals free of charge.
+The raid included the Jungle Books Kids Restaurant, where unaccompanied minors were served hot meals free of charge.